Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Homomorphisms from

-We will use $X_k$ to denote the decomposition space corresponding to $\pi_k$.
-Cannon and Conner have shown that this is actually an upper semicontinuous decomposition, that $X_k$ is a one-dimensional Peano continuum, and that the induced homomorphism on fundamental groups is injective (Theorem 1.4 in \cite{cc4}).
+\begin{thm}[Cannon \& Conner] If $X$ is a planar set and $k$ is any line in the plane; then $\pi_k$ is upper semicontinuous and $X_k$ is a one-dimensional Peano continuum.
+In addition; if $X$ is a planar Peano continuum, then the induced homomorphism of fundamental groups is injective.